graph-gophers/dataloader/README.md

  * A thunk is a function returned from a function that is a
  * closure over a value (in this case an interface value and error).
  * When called, it will block until the value is resolved.
+ *
+ * loader.Load() may be called multiple times for a given batch window.
+ * The first context passed to Load is the object that will be passed
+ * to the batch function.
  */
 thunk := loader.Load(context.TODO(), dataloader.StringKey("key1")) // StringKey is a convenience method that make wraps string to implement `Key` interface result, err := thunk()